mpschumm/mussels-seastars-abm/README.md

 if you include something like ``clear-all`` in ``setup``, you will blow away the variable values set by BehaviorSpace.

-Support with Python and Java coding for use with cluster: Phil Schumm (pschumm)
+Thanks to Phil Schumm (pschumm) for support with Python, and for Java coding for use with cluster